A7med23/obsidian-sync/Writing/Lyrics scratch book.md

+The rain pour i can feel the pain more
+It used to wash it all away

 I can feel my strings pulling outta the fabric of reality

 All the war had me thinkin on my feet